How to Build a Patio Overview

 - Fill the cracks with sand, tamp again, then landscape around the new patio and you’re done.

-This project isn't technically difficult, but be prepared to devote a big chunk of time and energy to it.
-You'll haul many tons of dirt, gravel, stone and brick before you're done.
-With a small crew of strong and ambitious helpers, you could finish this project in two or three weekends, but working alone at a leisurely pace, you'll spend the better part of a summer.
+This how to build a patio project isn’t technically difficult, but be prepared to devote a big chunk of time and energy to it.
+You’ll haul many tons of dirt, gravel, stone and brick before you’re done.
+With a small crew of strong and ambitious helpers, you could finish this project in two or three weekends, but working alone at a leisurely pace, you’ll spend the better part of a summer.

 We assembled our patio from used street pavers that we bought from a brickyard.
 Individually, the bricks look a little crude, covered with tar and well worn, but the overall effect is perfect.
 Then we chose tumbled Wisconsin limestone for the border.
 The tumbling rounds the edges and gives the stone a worn look that complements the rustic appearance of the used pavers.

-You may not find the exact materials we used locally; check the stone dealers in your area to see what's available.
+You may not find the exact materials we used locally; check the stone dealers in your area to see what’s available as you determine how to build a patio to your liking.

 This patio costs about as much as a premium-quality wood deck.
 The cost of stone varies widely, though.
-Depending on your location, you might spend a lot more or a lot less.
+Get patio paver ideas before you start.
+Depending on your location, you might spend a lot more or a lot less as you figure out how to build a patio to your style.

 The Character of the Stone Makes This Patio!